Nils-TUD/Escape/README.md

 Escape consists of a kernel, drivers, libraries and user-applications.
 The kernel is responsible for processes, threads, memory-management, a virtual file system (VFS) and some other things.
-Drivers run in userspace and work via message-passing.
+Drivers run in user-space and work via message-passing.
 They do not necessarily access the hardware and should therefore more seen as an instance that provides a service.
 The VFS is one of the central points of Escape.
-Besides the opportunity to create files and folders in it, it is used by the kernel to provide information about the system for the userspace (memory-usage, CPU, running processes, ...).
-Most important, it is used to communicate with devices, which are registered and handled by drivers.
+Besides the opportunity to create files and folders in it, it is used to provide information about the state of the system for the user-space (memory-usage, CPU, running processes, ...).
+Most important, the VFS is used to communicate with devices, which are registered and handled by drivers.
 That means, each device gets a node in the VFS over which it can be accessed.
 So, for example an `open("/dev/zero",...)` would open the device "zero".
 Afterwards one can use the received file-descriptor to communicate with it.
 Basically, the communication works over messages.
-Escape provides the system-calls send and receive for that purpose.
-Additionally, Escape defines standard-messages for open,read,write and close, which devices may support.
+Escape provides the system-calls `send` and `receive` for that purpose.
+Additionally, Escape defines standard-messages for `open`, `read`, `write` and `close`, which devices may support.
+For example, when using the `read` system-call with a file-descriptor for a device, Escape will send the read-standard-message to the corresponding device and handle the communication for the user-program.
-For example, when using the read system-call with a file-descriptor for a device, Escape will send the read-standard-message to the corresponding driver and handle the communication for the user-program.
-As soon as the answer is available, the result is passed back to the user-program that called read.
-The same mechanism is used for the "real" file-system, which is realized by the driver "fs".
-Escape defines messages for that purpose and handles the communication with fs when a user-program accesses a "real" file.
+As soon as the answer is available, the result is passed back to the user-program that called `read`.
+The same mechanism is used for "real" filesystems (on a disk, cd, ...), which can be mounted somewhere in the VFS.
+If a file is opened which belongs to one of these mounted filesystems, the kernel will handle the communication with the driver that has been registers as being responsible for this filesystem.
-Because of this mechanism the user-space doesn't have to distinguish between virtual files, real files and devices.
-So, for example the tool cat can simply do an open and use read to read from that file and write to write to stdout.
+Because of this mechanism the user-space doesn't have to distinguish between virtual files, "real" files and devices.
+So, for example the tool cat can simply do an `open` and use `read` to read from that file and `write` to write to stdout.

 Features
 --------